Introduction to interaction design in gov

 Prototyping in code

-It is difficult to set up the prototype kit first time (unless you are familiar with installing things via the command line).
-Get some help to setup everything.
-Once that’s done, you only need a basic knowledge of HTML and CSS to get started.
+It can be difficult to use the GOV.UK Prototype Kit for the first time (unless you are familiar with installing things via the command line).
+Get some help to set things up.
+Once that’s done, you only need basic HTML and CSS knowledge to get started.

 Tools